This is my ninth ACC Basketball Preview for Hubpages. My degree is in literature and education and I've always enjoyed ACC basketball.

 2020-2021: 10-12, 6-10 in the ACC (12th)

 While there haven’t been any NCAA violations for Pittsburgh under Jeff Capel, things seem to be falling apart in much the same way as they did at Oklahoma.
-His biggest triumph was Justin Champagnie, and at times he was so obviously an NBA player playing against kids that his departure seemed like a foregone conclusion.
+At best, this team might be able to tread water; Champagnie’s loss will hurt on the boards, while Odukale doesn’t seem to be quite the facilitator that Johnson was and Champagnie was more capable of creating his own shot than anyone on the current roster, so offensive efficiency is also likely to take a hit.
+Champagnie was Capel’s biggest triumph, and at times he was so obviously an NBA player playing against kids that his departure seemed like a foregone conclusion.
 Otherwise, Capel has managed to alienate his best players, specifically Johnson, Toney, and Trey McGowens.
-The Panthers needed to rebuild on the fly heading into the offseason, but, with a giant question mark in the post, it appears the team may have become preoccupied with signing five star center Efton Reid; hopefully they've been working on a Plan B the entire time.
-The return of John Hugley from suspension does at least give the team one ACC caliber post player, but the frontcourt is still a major concern.
-As should have been expected before Capel was hired, recruiting hasn’t remained consistent, and barring some major transfer additions it seems unlikely that the Panthers will match the 6 ACC wins from each of the last two years.
+The return of John Hugley from suspension and the addition of a pair of competitive transfers should allow the team to remain competitive, but, as should have been expected before Capel was hired, recruiting hasn’t remained consistent, and it seems unlikely that the Panthers will accomplish much more than the 6 ACC wins they have managed in each of the last two years.
+Recruiting failures, untimely departures, and particularly late season collapses would be obvious red flags for any program, and without some type of major positive development Jeff Capel is likely running out of chances in Pittsburgh.

 Georgia Tech Yellow Jackets